spec0p/pg-docs/sdk-js.md

 #### Game lobby

-If the game is configured on the server to require a configuration phase, the (`onGameLobby` callback) will be called to allow the game to send the required configuration back to the server by calling `PG.serverMessage`.
-When finished, it must inform the platform that the match is ready to start by calling `PG.exitGameLobby`.
+If the game is configured on the server to require a configuration state, the `onGameLobby` callback will be called to allow the game to send the required configuration back to the server by calling `PG.serverMessage`.
+When the match is ready to start the game must inform the platform by calling `PG.exitGameLobby`.

 ```js
 PG.exitGameLobby();